Functional Equation for p-adic Rankin-Selberg L-functions: Introduction

 \section{Introduction}

-In \cite{LZ1}, Loeffler and Zerbes constructed a three-varible $p$-adic Rankin-Selberg $L$-function attached to two families of modular forms, which is characterized by its interpolating property at the crystalline points of a three-parameter family (afforded by a pair of Coleman families and the cyclotomic variation).
+In \cite{LZ1}, Loeffler and Zerbes constructed a three-variable $p$-adic Rankin-Selberg $L$-function attached to two families of modular forms, which is characterized by its interpolating property at the crystalline points of a three-parameter family (afforded by a pair of Coleman families and the cyclotomic variation).
 In the special case where one of the two families is ordinary, Loeffler \cite{loefflerERL} extended this work to prove an interpolation formula also at non-crystalline points.

 The goal of this article is to prove a functional equation for the Loeffler-Zerbes three-variable $p$-adic Rankin-Selberg $L$-functions associated to the Rankin-Selberg product of a Coleman family and a CM Hida family.
 See Theorem~\ref{thm:mainfunctionaleqninthreevariables} for the precise formulation of this functional equation.
-The main ingredients of our proof are Loeffler's interpolation formula in \cite{loefflerERL}, the functional equation of the complex Rankin-Selberg $L$-function proved by Li \cite{WinnieLi79}, an analysis of interpolation and root numbers as well as a trick allowing us to interpolate various ``fudge factors'' arising from the complex functional equation in $p$-adic families (see Theorem~\ref{thm:mainfunctionaleqninthreevariables} below).
+The main ingredients of our proof are Loeffler's interpolation formula in \cite{loefflerERL}, the functional equation for the complex Rankin-Selberg $L$-function of Li \cite{WinnieLi79} and an analysis of root numbers, which allow us to interpolate various ``fudge factors'' arising from the complex functional equation in $p$-adic families (see Theorem~\ref{thm:mainfunctionaleqninthreevariables} below).